Resources

 Frequently asked Questions

-The portal is addressed to who exactly ?
+Who exactly is this portal for? to who exactly ?

-To any person living or traveling in the Caribbean, to the local communities, associations, emergency services or schools who want to inform, prepare, or make others more aware of natural hazards.
+For any person residing or traveling in the Caribbean, local communities, associations, emergency services or schools, who wish to inform themselves, prepare or raise awareness among their surroundings about natural risks.

-Each portal page is designed in a way that is clear and easy-to-understand.
-You can also refer to the glossary for better understanding of technical terms.
+Each page of the portal is designed in a clear and popularized way.
+You can also consult the glossary to better understand the technical terms.

-Yes, the content is available in French, English and Spanish.
-You can change the language at any time from the menu in the top right.
+Yes, the content is accessible in French, English, and Spanish.
+You can change the language at any time in the menu at the top right.

-The interactive map allows you to view the risk on my island.
-As well as events of natural disasters placed on my island.
+The interactive map allows you to visualize the risks on my island.
+As well as past natural disaster events on my island.

 Understand the risks

-What are the natural hazards covered in the portal ?
+What are the natural risks covered by the portal?

 The portal deals including seismic risk, volcanic, cyclonic, flood, marine flooding, landslides, tsunamis and climate change.

-Is this all territories of the Caribbean are exposed to the same risks ?
+Are all Caribbean territories exposed to the same risks?

 No. Each territory has its own characteristics.
 This is why the portal offers entry “by territory” with content to be localized and adapted.